franciscoengenheiro/concurrent-problem-sets/README.md

 ## Set-3
 In this set,
-the main goal is to implement a server system with a `TCP/IP` interface for exchanging messages between clients and a server, using the `coroutines` concurrency mechanism, instead of `threads` to handle each client connection.
+the main goal is to implement a server system with a `TCP/IP` interface for exchanging messages between clients and a server, using the `coroutines` concurrency mechanism, instead of `threads` to handle each client's connection, in order to improve the scalability and performance of the system.

 ### Base Implementation Design
 A base implementation of the entire system was provided in order to facilitate the development of the solution,